Rich History Dating Back 5,000 Years

 In 1958, the first Restrictive Covenants were recorded and in 1969 the Estates of Judith’s Fancy Owners Association, Inc. was incorporated as a non-profit Virgin Islands corporation and took management responsibilities and title to the common properties and rights-of-way from the Oxford Corporation in 1970.

 The Estates of Judith’s Fancy Owners’ Association, Inc. is governed by a Board of Directors of nine volunteers who are members of the association.
-Using funds collected from annual assessments, the subdivision’s private roads are maintained, a 24-hour guard service is provided at the entrance gate, roadside grass is cut, and a variety of administrative and technical services related to compliance with the Restrictive Covenants and by-laws and community enhancement.
+Using funds collected from annual assessments, the JFOA Board maintains the subdivision’s private roads, provides 24-hour guard service at the entrance gate, maintains roadside grass mowing, and conducts a variety of administrative and technical services related to compliance with the Restrictive Covenants and by-laws and community enhancement.
 The Board typically meets on a monthly basis and an annual members’ meeting is held the last Wednesday in February each year.

 Source: The Library of Congress